 The Hurricane had a small and impractical tank.
 Mine has about twice the capacity at about 3 gallons.
 The Hurricane rear lacked body mass with color to balance the tank.
 My kit balances front to rear with bodywork to achieve overall visual harmony.

 Perhaps the best feature of the Hurricane was the swooped seat shape.
 That I used with relish because most bodylines of the period tended to follow the frame lines.
 The seat drops below the frame lines and is visually arresting.
 Although the seat looks long, I don’t recommend two up.
 It is attached in the front with 6mm and ¼-20 bolts which probably is not be strong enough to support weight on the very rearward section.

 The body comes in white, orange and black (if you grind me and pay a bit extra) because black is a bitch to make look perfect.
 My gelcoat colors save you from expensive paint jobs which sometimes induce nose bleeds.

-The tank is coated to be ethanol proof.
-The separate tank and tail are designed to look like a seamless one piece body but two smaller pieces keeps the shipping costs down.
+The tank is made from my new AER resin, which is totally ethanol proof.
+No other motorcycle fiberglass company uses this stuff which I discovered only by luck.
+The separate tank and tail are designed to look like a seamless onepiece body but two smaller pieces keep your shipping costs down.

 |Chrome/amber signals, set of 4||$36.00|